Dactylic hexameter: In Greek

 Here the word ἔπος (epos) was originally ϝέπος (wepos) in Ionian; the digamma, later lost, lengthened the last syllable of the preceding εἶπας (eipas) and removed the apparent defect in the meter.
 A digamma also saved the hiatus in the third foot.
 This example demonstrates the oral tradition of the Homeric epics that flourished before they were written down sometime in the 7th century BC.

 Most of the later rules of hexameter composition have their origins in the methods and practices of Homer.

 In Latin

-The hexameter came into Latin as an adaptation from Greek long after the practice of singing the epics had faded.
-Consequentially, the properties of the meter were learned as specific rules rather than as a natural result of musical expression.
-Also, because the Latin language generally has a higher proportion of long syllables than Greek, it is by nature more spondaic.
-Thus the Latin hexameter took on characteristics of its own.
+The dactylic hexameter was adapted from Greek to Latin.
+Though the metre was taken from Greek unaltered, the Latin language has a higher proportion of long syllables than Greek, and so it is by nature more spondaic.
+Additionally, the Roman poets did not avoid the weak caesura in the fourth foot as much as the Greeks did.

 Ennius

-The earliest example of hexameter in Latin poetry is the Annales of Ennius (now mostly lost except for about 600 lines), which established it as the standard for later Latin epics; it was written towards the end of Ennius's life about 172 BC.
+The earliest example of hexameter in Latin poetry is the panegyric history of Rome, Annales, by Ennius, establishing a standard for later Latin epics.
 Ennius experimented with different kinds of lines, for example, lines with five dactyls: